 President Biden nominated Natasha Merle to the United States District Court for the Eastern District of New York on January 19, 2022, to the seat vacated by Judge Roslynn Mauskopf.
 A civil rights champion, Ms. Merle has dedicated most of her legal career to public interest law and public defense.
 Judges with such civil rights backgrounds remain severely underrepresented on our courts, making Merle a significant and historic nominee.
+She was confirmed on June 21, 2023.

 Natasha Merle graduated with honors from the University of Texas at Austin in 2005, earning a B.A. in Government and Spanish.
 In 2008, she graduated from New York University School of Law, cum laude.
 She was inspired to pursue a career in criminal defense law while participating in New York University Law School’s Juvenile Defender Clinic and Criminal and Community Defense Clinic.